(Updated June 2020)

 3.1.2.
 Licensing process

-The decision making process for the construction of a nuclear facility (e.g. a power plant or a final disposal facility) includes several stages.
-First, the operator carries out EIA on the construction and operation of a nuclear facility.
+The decision making process for the construction of a nuclear facility (e.g. a power plant or a final disposal facility) includes several stages (Figs 2 and 3).
+First, the operator carries out an EIA on the construction and operation of a nuclear facility.
 Thereafter, the operator files an application to the Government to obtain a DIP on a new nuclear facility.
-In case the DIP is positively received, in due course the operator applies for a construction licence (CL) from the Government.
+If the DIP is positively received, in due course the operator applies for a construction licence from the Government.
 Towards the end of the construction, the operator applies for an operating licence for the facility.
-After the necessary official statements are received, the Government decides on whether to issue such an operating licence.
+After the necessary official statements are received, the Government decides whether to issue such an operating licence.
 The safety aspects of all the licence applications are then assessed by STUK.

 FIG. 2.
 Licensing stages for nuclear facilities in Finland.

 Before the DIP is made, an overall description of the installation, including environmental impacts and safety plans, is made available to the public.
 Public and local authorities are given the opportunity to present their opinions in a public hearing.
-If the general prerequisites are met and if the municipal council of the site in question is in favour (the host municipality has binding right of veto) of the construction of the installation, the Government may make the DIP.
+If the general prerequisites are met and if the municipal council of the site in question is in favour of the construction of the installation (the host municipality has binding right of veto), the Government may make the DIP.
 The decision is submitted to the Parliament, which either confirms or rejects it (taking into account political considerations).

 FIG. 3.
-Licensing of nuclear facilities in Finland (e.g. NPPs and nuclear waste management facilities).
+Licensing of nuclear facilities in Finland (e.g. nuclear power plants and nuclear waste management facilities).